 Bureau & User Responsibilities

-• As noted in BHR Administrative Rule Section 4.08, do not download and/or install software on City computers without prior BTS approval.
+- As noted in BHR Administrative Rule Section 4.08, do not download and/or install software on City devices without prior BTS approval.

-• Do not connect any non-BTS supported computer or network device to the City network without prior BTS validation and authorization.
+- Do not connect any non-BTS supported device to the City network without prior BTS validation and authorization.

 With assistance from the Bureau of Technology Services, Bureau and Office managers shall ensure that employees are provided with information on safe practices for malware protection and that these safe practices are observed at all times.

-As per BHR Administrative Rules Section 4.08, City employees are reminded of the expectation to observe safe practices regarding the use of computers to minimize malware risks.
+As per BHR Administrative Rules Section 4.08, City employees are reminded of the expectation to observe safe practices regarding the use of devices to minimize malware risks.

 Originally published as PPD number ARC-BIT-2.03, authorized by Ordinance No. 177048, passed by Council and effective November 6, 2002.